darisusu/tp/docs/UserGuide.md

 - **Track progress** – Record and update height, weight, body fat percentage, age, and gender data over time.
 - **Set goals** – Assign and monitor fitness goals with deadlines for each client.
 - **Organize efficiently** – Use tags to categorize clients and sort lists by payment status or deadlines.
-- **Stay secure and portable** – Your data is stored locally in JSON format, allowing easy backup and transfer across devices.
+- **Stay secure and portable** – Your data is stored locally in JavaScript Object Notation (JSON) format, allowing easy backup and transfer across devices.
 - **Boost productivity** – With automated saving and intuitive command structure, trainers can manage 50+ clients effortlessly.